joshkmartinez/CuRe-Bot/README.md

 Commands:
  - `*help`
  - `*create your trigger - your response`
     - This command creates a trigger.
-Whenever a user send a messages containing the "trigger" string, the bot will respond with the "response" string.
+Whenever a user sends a message containing the "trigger" string, the bot will respond with the "response" string.
  - `*list`
     - Shows a list of the triggers and responses on the server.
  - `*delete index`